EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Many of these adaptations don’t conform to the original vision and architecture of the system, and will be forced in.
 Each feature that is forced in degrades the structure and integrity of the system, and makes additional features even harder to force in.
 This degradation is commonly called *technical debt.*
-It’s a debt because you are accumulating costs that must be borne by future programmers.
+It’s debt because you are accumulating costs that must be borne by future programmers.
-The idea is that you will one day stop adding new features, and pay down the accumulated debt by re-architecting and rewriting the system.
+The idea is that you will one day stop adding new features, and pay down the accumulated debt by rewriting the system without adding new features (this is called *refactoring*).

 Often, the debt never gets paid down.
 The system eventually becomes un-maintainable.
 It is difficult or even impossible to add new functionality.

-Bruce’s father was a builder and, when people wanted a remodel to their house, they would often desire enough changes that it was cheaper and more sensible to tear the house down and start over.
+Bruce’s father was a builder and, when people wanted to remodel their house, they would often desire enough changes that it was cheaper and more sensible to tear the house down and start over.
 This point was reached far sooner than the owners imagined.

 For the past generation of languages, it made sense to focus on rapid development.
-That was the most pressing problem in that era.
+It was the most pressing problem in that era.
 Although rapid development will always be important, we have reached a new era where *modification of existing systems* is paramount.

-It is too expensive and impractical to rewrite a system that is overwhelmed with debt.
+It is expensive and impractical to rewrite a system that is overwhelmed with debt.

-The costs are numerous, especially because the business probably can’t run without the existing software:
+The costs are numerous, especially because the business probably can’t run without the software:
-- You’ll need programmers to maintain the existing software while the new software is developed.
+- You need programmers to maintain the existing software while the new software is developed.
   This means continuing to force in new features as it gets harder and harder.
   At the end, the software you’ve been working on is discarded and you might become redundant.
   None of this makes for a desirable job.